silvercircle/silvercircle.github.io/_webdev/css/embed-youtube-any-size-and-correct-aspect.markdown

 share: 1
 collection: webdev
 excerpt: >
-  This is a HowTo  and deals with the problem of embedding YouTube videos at any desired size.
+   <span class="dropcaps">T</span>his is a HowTo  and deals with the problem of embedding YouTube
+   videos at any desired size.
 The size of the video should be determined by the surrounding container.
 No fixed width and height values are needed.
 ---

 # Embed YouTube videos - the flexible way
 {% include post_header.html %}
+{% include defs.md %}
 It should be noted that this works on modern browsers only, where modern means anything newer than IE8 or so.
 Any modern version of Firefox, Chrome, Opera, Safari, IE, Edge and the zillion of Chromium based browsers will work.
+{:dc}
 It does not use `object` or `embed` tags, but instead embeds videos in an `iframe` element, which is the preferred way to embed a video that does not use flash.